chezearth-personal/slack-alarm-service/README.md

 ## Introduction

-API to accept and list alarms and a webhook and post them onto Slack.
+API to accept and list alarms, with a webhook that posts them onto Slack.

 > A small detail: I have installed typescript and gulp in the project directory with `./node_modules/.bin` added to my Bash `PATH` variable.
 If, for example, Typescript or Gulp are installed globally and you want to use those, the application should still work.
 Gulp uses the `gulp-typescript` library to carry out its compile task and Mocha uses `ts-node` to compile typescript tests